What we know is a drop, what we don’t know is an ocean.Isaac Newton

 - Use analytical techniques such as Deception Detection to avoid both, being fooled and turning paranoid in the face of unknown unknowns.

-- Understand the nature of Black Swan events and to what extend they can be predicted or averted.
+- Understand the nature of Black Swan events and to what extent they can be predicted or averted.

 We work in classrooms to lose our ignorance or become as aware as possible of what’s left.Heather Heying